toilville/twinning/CONTRIBUTING.md

 - What problem would this solve?
 - Who would use it?
 - Why is this worth building?
+- How does it align with our data sovereignty and ethical AI principles?

 We're building for real users with real problems, not feature creep.
+Ideas should strengthen human agency and data control.

 ### Want to Code?